 SR 167 Puyallup River Bridge Replacement Project

-Crews installed steel plates along the under side of the bridge’s steel truss to reinforce the structure so legal-weight trucks can continue to use the 89-year old bridge until a replacement bridge is complete in 2015.
+Crews previously installed steel plates along the under side of the bridge’s steel truss to reinforce the structure so legal-weight trucks can continue to use the 89-year old bridge until a replacement bridge is complete in 2015.

 Trucks weighing over 80,000 pounds (overweight loads requiring permits) remain prohibited from crossing the bridge.
 Trucks weighing up to 80,000 pounds are restricted to the right lane.